| | Baryte

 biotite (% of biotite being slightly higher than that of muscovite.)
 Mineralisations

 are located in the faults but at different depths.
-Some deposits are located

 in the main zone of the faults, which is the intense site of crushing; it is what